-Asceticism, Elder Joseph the Hesychast, Elder Sophrony of Essex, Elder Zacharias of Essex, Empirical Dogmatics, Metropolitan Hierotheos of Nafpaktos, Patristic Theology, Protopresbyter John S. Romanides, St. Silouan the Athonite, Synergy, The Spiritual Perfecting of Christians, Theosis
+Asceticism, Catechism, Discernment, Elder Joseph the Hesychast, Elder Sophrony of Essex, Elder Zacharias of Essex, Empirical Dogmatics, Letters to His Family, Metropolitan Hierotheos of Nafpaktos, Patristic Theology, Protopresbyter John S. Romanides, St. Silouan the Athonite, Synergy, The Spiritual Perfecting of Christians, Theosis

 Question 5 (Bishop Basil): Father Zacharias, you used a very interesting phrase, that man “needed to convince God that he was His”, which sounds like something very important.
 How do we do that?
 Or how did St. Silouan or Elder Sophrony do that?
 How do we convince God?
 What is it that we must do?